Delinquency Case Rate Trends

 [Text only] [Excel file]

-- Between 1999 and 2011, the drug offense case rate remained relatively stable, averaging 5.6 cases per 1,000 youth under juvenile court jurisdiction.
+- Between 1999 and 2007, the drug offense case rate remained relatively stable, averaging 5.8 cases per 1,000 youth under juvenile court jurisdiction, and then decreased 17% through 2012.

 Internet Citation: OJJDP Statistical Briefing Book.
 Online.
 Available: